its-gucci/staying-in-shape/README.md

 The available augmentations are ```--orth```,```--rip```, ```--perturb```, ```--interp```, ```--rotation```, ```--y-rotation```, which are described in the paper.
 Multiple data augmentation settings in the paper uses the ```--rand``` flag, which applies a random augmentation out of the augmentations provided to the model, as opposed to sequentially.
 Models are saved in ```models/```.

-### ModelNet40 Classification
+### 2-layer MLP Classification

-With a pre-trained model, to train a supervised MLP classifier, run:
+With a pre-trained model, to train a supervised 2-layer MLP classifier, run:
 ```
 python main_lincls.py \
   [your path to modelnet40] \